-WASHINGTON (AP) — The compromise farm bill passed Wednesday by the House sets policy for food stamps and farm programs.
-The bill would cut food stamps by around $800 million a year and continue generous farm subsidies.
+The compromise farm bill ready to pass the Senate on Tuesday sets policy for food stamps and farm programs.
+The five-year bill would cut food stamps by around $800 million a year and continue generous farm subsidies.
 Some of what's in the bill:

 — Test programs in 10 states that would allow new work requirements for food stamp recipients.

 — A prohibition on lottery winners, convicted sex offenders and murderers from receiving food stamps.
 It would also step up efforts to reduce fraud by retailers who sell food stamps, track food stamp trafficking and ensure that people who have died do not receive benefits.

 — The end of so-called direct payments, government subsidies paid to farmers whether they farm or not.
 The payments now cost around $4.5 billion a year.

 — A new revenue insurance subsidy that would pay farmers in the event of "shallow losses," or revenue losses incurred before their paid crop insurance kicks in.
 That program might kick in sooner than previously thought as some crop prices have dropped in recent months.

 — A separate subsidy program would trigger payments when crop prices drop.
 This is similar to current subsidies, though the new programs would kick in sooner, especially for rice and peanut producers.
 Producers would have to choose between these subsidies or the revenue insurance.

 — Stricter limits on how much money an individual farmer can receive — $125,000 annually on all payments and loans, when some were previously unrestricted.
 The compromise bill is less strict than either the previous House or Senate bills, which had put limits on how much a farmer could receive from individual programs.
 Language that would limit how many people in a farm operation may receive such payments was also passed by both chambers but taken out of the compromise bill, which would leave the issue to the Agriculture Department to resolve.